 Kate reads slowly and makes notes in the margins of her books.
 She’s a fan of fiction, short stories, art books and children’s picture books.
 Some favourite authors are Anais Nin, Jeanette Winterson, Haruki Murakami and Miranda July.
 Kate likes finding the shared love of an author with someone or introducing people to new writers they haven’t heard of.
 She’s particularly interested in Japanese and erotic fiction (not necessarily at the same time).
 When she’s not at the bookstore she’s at her studio working on new creations for her Honors degree in Sculpture.

 Ever since she started working in her first bookstore at age 17, Jess has always loved selling, reading and talking about books.
 She particularly likes reading fantasy, science, history and gardening books, but often finds herself falling in love with nearly every other book that comes into the store too!
 Most of all, she loves the thrill of being able to make someone’s day by tracking down and finding a book that they’ve been searching for but haven’t been able to find anywhere else.

 Annie has been getting in trouble from an early age for reading in the dark.
 She is a bit better at controlling herself these days, but is still sometimes known for reading past sundown.
-She has degrees in English, Psychology, French and Professional Communications and is currently a Co-Director of the National Young Writers’ Festival.
+She has degrees in English, Psychology, French and Professional Communications and was Co-Director of the National Young Writers’ Festival in 2016 and 2017.